9 Minute Read

 Okay, if you’re looking for a three-bedroom, single-family home in the suburbs, expect to have a lot of competition.
 You may have to reprioritize what you want in a dream home.
 Follow these tips:

-Hire an experienced pro.
-Last year, 90% of millennial home buyers used real estate agents to purchase their homes.(6) Think they’re onto something?
+- Hire an experienced pro.
+Last year, nearly 90% of millennial home buyers used real estate agents to purchase their homes.10 Think they’re onto something?
 You bet!
-Don’t try to buy on your own.
-Get the help of a pro so the home-buying process is smooth for everyone involved.
+Save yourself the stress of trying to buy on your own.
+Get the help of a real estate pro so the home-buying process is smooth for everyone involved.

 What If I’m Not Buying or Selling a Home This Year?